mhall0808/starship/README.md

 - **POST /api/starships**: Create a new starship.
 - **PUT /api/starships/{id}**: Update an existing starship.
 - **DELETE /api/starships/{id}**: Delete a starship.

+## Challenges

+There were some unique challenges to this coding exercise.

+- **Seeding: Seeding was a fun challenge.
+I had to figure out a reasonable way to not seed with every docker load.
+- **Docker Setup: The Docker setup took a bit of work!
+I had some issues communicating between the API and the front end.
+- **Design: I wanted to create an attractive design without making it too complex.
+I tried several approaches and landed on this one.
+This design is simple yet elegant.
+It runs on both desktop and mobile without needing additional work.

 ## Contributing